cdapio/cdap/BUILD.rst

 - Change version::

     mvn versions:set -DnewVersion=[new_version] -DgenerateBackupPoms=false -P examples

 - Running from IDE (Intellij and Eclipse)::

     mvn clean package -pl cdap-ui -am -DskipTests -P dist

   (Whenever there is a change in the UI packages.)

-  Then, run standalone from IDE.
+  Then, run CDAP Local Sandbox from IDE.

 License and Trademarks
 ======================

-Copyright © 2014-2016 Cask Data, Inc.
+Copyright © 2014-2017 Cask Data, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 Cask is a trademark of Cask Data, Inc. All rights reserved.